jirkamarsik/jirkamarsik.ruhoh.com/posts/type-raising-and-the-cooperative-construction-of-meaning.md

 In the case of the intransitive verb, we simply type raise the VP using the general type raising rule we have used on proper nouns before.
 For "likes", it is a little bit more complicated.
-"Likes" is a transitive verb, that is, it is a function from an NP to a VP.
+"Likes" is a transitive verb.
+That is, it is a function from an NP to a VP.
 So first, we have to strip away the outer lambda abstraction to get the VP body contained inside and then we mechanically apply the type raising rule on that VP term, changing <span style="color:red">λy.